groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/pdf-watermarking-attachments/add-watermark-annotation-images-pdf/_index.md

 ### Does Groupdocs.Watermark support other document formats besides PDF?
 Yes, Groupdocs.Watermark supports various document formats, including Word, Excel, PowerPoint, and more.
 ### Is it possible to customize the appearance of the watermark?
-Absolutely, you can customize the text, font, color, size, and position of the watermark according to your preferences.
+Absolutely, you can customize the text, font, color, size, and position of the watermark according to your ptutorialss.
 ### Can I remove watermarks from PDF documents using Groupdocs.Watermark?
 Yes, Groupdocs.Watermark provides functionality to remove watermarks from PDF documents effortlessly.
 ### Is there any free trial available for Groupdocs.Watermark for .NET?